gdsec-test/security-detections-framework/documentation/OOR_Template.md

 | are there any failure points in the detection | |
 | is there a main vector for tuning | |

+## ORR Outcomes (date review meeting held)
+Attendees:

+The purpose of this meeting is to gauge the readiness of the deployment and make a go/no-go decision on moving forward with this detection.
+It's important that we document any take-aways from this meeting into a list that clearly says which category:

+* `BLOCKER` - must do before we deploy
+* `FAST FOLLOW` - must do asap after deploy, which could be 1-30 days
+* `SHOULD` - should do at some point, to be prioritized with opportunity costs
+* `DONE MM/DD` - change to green/done when completed